Ertruby/CPS-RPi/README.md

 # CPS-RPi
 Raspberry Pi code for sending data using infrared LEDs and receivers.
 Part of the CPS module Utwente.

-receiverMarkv2.c is the receiver process senderMarkv2.c is the transmitter process
+receiverMarkv2.c is the receiver process \n senderMarkv2.c is the transmitter process

 How to use: